xmidt-org/svalinn/README.md

 The shield to protect our users from incoming events for the codex project. aka.
-The receiver of data from [https://github.com/Comcast/caduceus](caduceus)
+The receiver of data from [XMiDT Caduceus](https://github.com/Comcast/caduceus)